Inverse Dynamics Trajectory Optimization for Contact-Implicit Model Predictive Control: Nonlinear Least-Squares Formulation

 We write contact forces $\f$ as a function of $\q$ using the compliant contact model outlined in Section~\ref{sec:formulation:contact},

 Finally, we use inverse dynamics to define the generalized forces $\btau_k$ needed to advance the state from time step $k$ to time step $k+1$,

-When compared to a time-stepping scheme for simulation \cite{castro2022unconstrained}, all terms are evaluated \emph{implicitly}.
+When compared to a time-stepping scheme for simulation \citep{castro2022unconstrained}, all terms are evaluated \emph{implicitly}.
 We make this choice based on the intuition that implicit time-stepping schemes are stable even for stiff systems of equations.
-Whether this intuition is accurate or useful in the IDTO setting is an area for future study.
+The accuracy and usefulness of this intuition in the IDTO setting is an important area for future study.

 For fully actuated systems, generalized forces equal control torques, $\btau_k = \u_k$.
 In the more typical underactuated case, we have $\btau_k = \B \u_k$, and some entries of $\btau_k$ must be zero.
+Substituting both $\btau_k$ and $\x_k = [\q_k~\v_k]$ as functions of $\q$ in \eqref{eq:discrete_cost}, we can approximate (\ref{eq:continuous_contact_implicit}) as,